 License requirements and fees are set by the Washington State Legislature.
 Licenses are based on an April 1 - March 31 license year.
 Prices include all applicable fees and are subject to change.
-There are no senior citizen discounts on hunting licenses, tags, or permits.
+There are senior citizen discounts on hunting licenses, tags, or permits for hunters 70 years of age and older.
 Hunters who are 16 years of age and possess a current youth hunting license may participate in youth hunting seasons, except for the youth waterfowl/coot season.
 Reduced prices for licenses, tags, and permits are for qualified disabled applicants.\

-A small game license allows the holder to hunt for wild animals and wild birds, except big game and western Washington pheasant (see the Big Game Hunting Seasons & Regulations pamphlet for big game hunting license information).
+A small game license allows the holder to hunt for wild animals and wild birds, except big game and Western Washington pheasant (see the Big Game Hunting Seasons & Regulations pamphlet for big game hunting license information).
 A small game license includes a prorated surcharge for Eastern Washington pheasant enhancement.